ewaldhorn/whatamess/README.md

-# Just an absolute MESS of experiments
+# Just an absolute smorgasbord of experiments

-Best not to look too closely, you will pick up bad habits.
+Best not to look too closely, you might pick up bad habits!

 ## PLEASE NOTE